Analysis | Inside the Astros’ crazy gamble and the Yankees’ ugly misplay that decided Game 2 of the ALCS

-HOUSTON — If your eyes told you, in the full-speed real-time of the moment, that the Houston Astros were crazy for sending Jose Altuve home on the pivotal play in the bottom of the ninth inning of Game 2 of the American League Championship Series on Saturday, you don’t even know the half of it.
-Watch it unfold in slow-motion replay, and you figure the New York Yankees should have had Altuve nailed by a country mile.
+HOUSTON — If your eyes told you, in the full-speed real time of the moment, that the Houston Astros were crazy for sending Jose Altuve home on the pivotal play in the bottom of the ninth inning of Game 2 of the American League Championship Series on Saturday, you don’t even know the half of it.
+Watch it unfold in slow-motion replay, and you figure the New York Yankees should have nailed Altuve by a country mile.

 Dig deep into the numbers the morning after, and you are certain of it.